Design Space Exploration of DMA based Finer-Grain Compute Communication Overlap

 \subsection{Case for Bespoke \OPNAME Schedules}

-We present in Figure~\ref{fig:ficco_dil_cil_prop} how DIL and CIL affect scenarios under consideration in a proportional manner for GEMMs (8-way in (a), 64-way sharding in (b)) and all-gather in (c).
-For GEMMs, we first observe that as the combination of \otb and \mt increases, GEMMs become more susceptible to CIL (left to right in the figure).
+Figure~\ref{fig:ficco_dil_cil_prop} illustrates how DIL and CIL proportionally affect the scenarios under consideration for GEMMs (8-way in (a), 64-way sharding in (b)) and all-gather (c).
+For GEMMs, as the combination of \otb and \mt increases, GEMMs become more susceptible to CIL (left to right in the figure).
 This is expected based on trends we discussed above that DIL negatively correlates with \otb and CIL positively correlates with \mt.
 This effect however, is less prominent for 64-way sharding as the DIL is particularly more prominent there (Section~\ref{sec:charac_dil_gemm}).
 Communication DIL/CIL proportioning shows similar trend in terms of GEMM \mt.
-Overall, because different scenarios exhibit different inefficiency signatures, using \OPNAME schedules cognizant of these losses - guided by heuristics for selecting the appropriate schedule - stand to deliver better performance.
+Overall, since different scenarios exhibit different inefficiency signatures, using \OPNAME schedules cognizant of these losses and guided by heuristics for selecting the optimal schedule, stand to deliver better performance.